alinedebenath/Api_scraping_Tolkien/README.md

 # Api_scraping_Tolkien
-Clean presentation of an exercice based on the scraping of the API "the-one-api" by rike .
-Goal : obtaining data, cleaning and basic analyzing
+API scraping of the API "the-one-api" by rike, [here](https://the-one-api.herokuapp.com).<br>
+Goal : obtaining data, cleaning it and basic analysis.